OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Code or Token Activation

-After a user uses the service to reset their password, a code or token is provided to the user following one of the [methods](#methods) discussed later on in this document.
-In order to securely handle that token or code once the user inserts it, the same security practices employed for the [forgot password request](#forgot-password-request) should be used with one additional measure that should be used when sending the code or token in the querystring:
+After a user uses the service to reset their password, a code or token is provided to the user following one of the [methods](#methods) discussed later in this document.
+Adding on the [forgot password request](#forgot-password-request) security measure, if the token is sent in the querystring:

 - The service should redirect the user after using that token and replacing it with a cookie in order to avoid [Cross-domain Referer leakage](https://portswigger.net/kb/issues/00500400_cross-domain-referer-leakage).
-This [attack](https://hackerone.com/reports/209352) occurs when private information is sent in the querystring, and third party services are called, thus *leaking* the querystring in the `Referer` header.
+This [attack](https://hackerone.com/reports/209352) occurs when private information is sent in the querystring and third party services are called, thus *leaking* the querystring in the `Referer` header.

 ### User Resets Password